peterwittek/somoclu/src/Python/doc/source/reference.rst

                                  * "linear": Linear interpolation (default)
                                  * "exponential": Exponential decay
       :type scalecooling: str.

    .. py:method:: Somoclu.update_data(data)

       Change the data set in the Somoclu object.
 It is useful when the data is updated and the training should continue on the new data.

       :param data: The training data.
       :type data: 2D numpy.array of float32.

+   .. py:method:: Somoclu.view_activation_map(data_vector=None, data_index=None, activation_map=None, figsize=None, colormap=cm.Spectral_r, colorbar=False, bestmatches=False, bestmatchcolors=None, labels=None, zoom=None, filename=None)

+      Plot the activation map of a given data instance or a new data vector

+      :param data_vector: Optional parameter for a new vector
+      :type data_vector: numpy.array
+      :param data_index: Optional parameter for the index of the data instance
+      :type data_index: int.
+      :param activation_map: Optional parameter to pass the an activation map
+      :type activation_map: numpy.array
+      :param figsize: Optional parameter to specify the size of the figure.
+      :type figsize: (int, int)
+      :param colormap: Optional parameter to specify the color map to be used.
+      :type colormap: matplotlib.colors.Colormap
+      :param colorbar: Optional parameter to include a colormap as legend.
+      :type colorbar: bool.
+      :param bestmatches: Optional parameter to plot best matching units.
+      :type bestmatches: bool.
+      :param bestmatchcolors: Optional parameter to specify the color of each best matching unit.
+      :type bestmatchcolors: list of int.
+      :param labels: Optional parameter to specify the label of each point.
+      :type labels: list of str.
+      :param zoom: Optional parameter to zoom into a region on the map.
+The first two coordinates of the tuple are the row limits, the second tuple contains the column limits.
+      :type zoom: ((int, int), (int, int))
+      :param filename: If specified, the plot will not be shown but saved to this file.
+      :type filename: str.

    .. py:method:: Somoclu.view_component_planes(dimensions=None, figsize=None, colormap=cm.Spectral_r, colorbar=False, bestmatches=False, bestmatchcolors=None, labels=None, zoom=None, filename=None)

       Observe the component planes in the codebook of the SOM.

       :param dimensions: Optional parameter to specify along which dimension or dimensions should the plotting happen.
 By default, each dimension is plotted in a sequence of